Find Great Rates on Tenant/Renters Insurance!

 The law does permit landlords to include renters insurance coverage as a lease requirement.
 Many landlords in Nova Scotia do so as a renters policy serves to reduce their overall risk.

-You’ll need to provide basic information about yourself and the property you’re renting, including:
+To get the best tenant insurance in Halifax (or the rest of Nova Scotia), you’ll need to provide basic information about yourself and the property you’re renting, including:

 - The address